The Skin-Tight Dress Marilyn Monroe Wore For Kennedy's Birthday

 President John F. Kennedy’s birthday celebration was a very well attended fund-raising event.
 It was held at Madison Square Garden and attended by 15,000 paying guests.
 The plan was that the proceeds of the historic event would to pay off the Democratic National Committee’s deficit for the 1960 campaign.

 When Marilyn Monroe finally appeared in the spotlight, Lawford playfully introduced her as the “late Marilyn Monroe.”
 Monroe proceeded to peel off her white, ermine fur coat, revealing the stunning and provocative dress.
-Everyone in attendance took a collective gasp.
+Everyone in attendance took a collective gasp at the dress that she had dubbed "skin and beads."

 After the famous gathering, a private reception was held at the Manhattan home of Arthur Krim.
 Marilyn Monroe attended and brought her former father-in-law, Isidore Miller.
 “There was a softness to her that was very appealing,” said Krim.
 “She was, well, just extraordinarily beautiful.”